The Credentialing Office is open:

 Employee parking approval and access is managed through individual employers.
 Employers will be charged a monthly fee depending on parking access level (See Credentialing related Fees page) for all active parking access cards (PAC) as determined on the first business day of every month, monthly fees will not be prorated.

-There are three levels of employee parking;
+There are two levels of employee parking;

 Employees will need to see their employers for parking access, as there are a limited number of employee parking spaces available to each employer.